TarasMazepa/stax/README.md

 ### Windows

-[Chocolatey](https://chocolatey.org/) is a package manager for Windows systems.
+[Chocolatey](https://chocolatey.org/) is a package manager for Windows.

 Follow [this guide](https://docs.chocolatey.org/en-us/choco/setup/) to install chocolatey.